Pat Haden: Professional career

 The Rams revamped their quarterback position for the 1977 season.
 Harris and Jaworski were traded, and the Rams acquired veteran QB Joe Namath from the New York Jets.
 Namath started the first four games, but it was evident his knees couldn't take it anymore, so the Rams went back to Haden.
 The Rams took eight victories in the last 10 games, won the NFC West and made the playoffs again.
 Their first-round opponent was the Vikings at home in the rain, but the Rams lost 14-7 in the Mud Bowl.
-Haden's small hands impaired his ability to grip the wet muddy ball.
-Haden completed 14 of 32 passes for 130 yards and one touchdown with 3 interceptions while Viking QB Bob Lee was only able to complete 5 of 10 passes for 57 yards and no touchdowns or interceptions.
+Haden's small hands impaired his ability to grip the wet muddy ball as the heavy rain turned the turf at the Los Angeles Memorial Coliseum into a quagmire.
+Haden completed 14 of 32 passes for 130 yards and one touchdown with three interceptions, while Vikings backup QB Bob Lee (playing in place of injured starter Fran Tarkenton) was only able to complete five of 10 passes for 57 yards and no touchdowns or interceptions.
+Despite the loss, Haden completed 122 of 216 passes for 1,551 yards with 11 touchdown passes and six interceptions during the regular season and was named to his first and only Pro Bowl.

 Haden was rewarded with the starting position from day one in 1978.
 The Rams started fast, winning their first eight games, but tailed off to 12–4, and won their third straight NFC West Division title.
 Haden threw a pair of touchdown passes and led the Rams to a 34–10 victory against the Vikings in the first round of the playoffs.
 The defending champion Dallas Cowboys walloped the Rams 28–0 in the 1978 NFC Championship Game on their way to Super Bowl XIII.
 Haden was voted the Washington D.C.
 Touchdown Club NFC Player of the Year of the 1978 season.

 Haden began the 1979 season as the starter, but a broken finger midway through the season sidelined him in favor of Vince Ferragamo, who led the Rams to Super Bowl XIV.

 Because of Rams' coach Ray Malavasi's policy of giving an injured starter his job back, Haden began the 1980 season as the starter with Ferragamo as the backup.
 Haden was injured in the Rams season opener against the Detroit Lions.
 Ferragamo took over as the starter and didn't relinquish the job (despite Haden returning mid-season), passing for a then Rams-record 30 touchdown passes.